DevPatson/barkfeast/README.md

   <h2 align="center">Kitter - Petshop eCommerce Website</h2>

-  Kitter is a fully responsive petshop ecommerce website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

-  <a href="https://codewithsadee.github.io/kitter/"><strong>➥ Live Demo</strong></a>

 </div>